solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-40.md

 We pick out three Column Vectors, and take all their **`Linear combinations`**, then we formed a **`Column space`**.

 > Definition: Column Space of A is all Linear combinations of A's columns.

+### Does every `Ax=B` have a solution for every `B`?
+NO!
+Not always, but sometimes.

+> "The system of linear equations Ax = b is solvable exactly when b is a vector in the column space of A"